Fact vs. Fiction:

 - Martha Saddlick — Frederick County's karst geology and aquifer vulnerability, what subsurface development risk looks like here specifically (15 min)

-- Elena Schlossberg-Kunkel — The Prince William County coalition model, how they organized, what worked, and what Frederick County can replicate
+- Elena Schlossberg-Kunkel — The Prince William County coalition model, how they organized, what worked, and what Frederick County can learn from it

 - Nathan Russell — Economic analysis, what counties are actually promised versus what they receive, and the public finance reality behind the data centers or higher taxes argument